panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-01-PMC/2020-07-01-PMC_Summary.md

 Jordi added that it would be positive for the EOSC the fact that there will be some staff hired that will be working 100% in making the EOSC a reality, making it sustainable and useful (as their salaries will depend on it).

 Jon added that he believes that the more Photon and Neutron RIs that are early on within the EOSC the bigger will be the impact.
-ESS will be a founding member however it is not an operational facility yet and in order to support our communities we require more RIs at the EOSC which could end in turn meaning more services for our current user comunity.
+ESS will be a founding member, however, it is not an operational facility yet and in order to support our communities we require more RIs at the EOSC which could end in turn meaning more services for our current user comunity.

 **5. Pending milestone**